johnofleek/PiloT/autoPilot/README.md

 **Uninstall RPi apps not required**

-1. Remove openresolve and dhcpcd as they interfere with the operation of network manager
+1. Remove openresolv and dhcpcd as they interfere with the operation of network manager
 1. In a shell
 ```
 sudo apt purge openresolv dhcpcd5